mwshinn/PyDDM/doc/quickstart.rst

 More generally, **components can be defined by functions**.
 To do this, the name of the parameter should be an argument of the function.
-Then, the function can be used interchangably anywhere you would pass the name of a parameter.
+Then, the function can be used interchangeably anywhere you would pass the name of a parameter.
 So, our definition is equivalent to the following definition.

 .. literalinclude:: downloads/simple.py